GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/flash/index.md

 # Flash (blink)

 <img src="https://resources.gdevelop-app.com/assets/Icons/flash-outline.svg" class="extension-icon"></img>
-Make the object flash (blink) for a period of time, so that it is alternately visible and invisible.
+Make objects flash (alternately visible and invisible) for a period of time.
-Trigger the effect by using the Flash action.

 **Authors and contributors** to this community extension: [4ian](https://gd.games/4ian).

 ---

-Make the object flash (blink) for a period of time, so that it is alternately visible and invisible.
+Make objects flash (alternately visible and invisible) for a period of time.

-After adding this to an object, you have to **trigger the effect** by using the **Flash action**.
+It can be used to:

+- Let players know they are invincible after being hit
+- Catch player attention on the interface (for instance a "press start" text)

 ---